-Investment Consultants’ Claims About Their Own Performance: What Lies Beneath?
+Virtual Reality?
+Investment Consultants’ Claims About Their Own Performance

 Investment consultants market their services by claiming that their fund manager recommendations add significant value.
 Using detailed data from the leading investment consultants we find no such evidence.
-A forensic analysis of consultants’ disclosures reveals a number of practices that explain their claims: comparisons to benchmarks rather than to peers, inclusion of simulated and backfilled returns, use of rating survivorship conditions, and unexplained exclusions of products from the analysis.
-We find that recommended products have similar return and risk characteristics to products that are not recommended, but deviate less from their benchmarks.
+An analysis of consultants’ disclosures reveals a number of practices that explain their claims: comparisons to benchmarks rather than to peers, inclusion of simulated and backfilled returns, use of investment horizons that allow losers to be forgotten, and unexplained exclusions of products from the analysis.
+Institutional investors cannot verify investment consultants’ claims, and may therefore be following consultants’ manager recommendations, and allocating assets, on false pretenses.

 Keywords: Investment consultants, recommendations, institutional asset managers, voluntary performance disclosures